metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

    :json string username: **Required.** The requested MetaBrainz username.
 It must
       pass normal username validation and must not already be in use.
    :json string email: **Required.** The user's email address.
 It is normalized, must
-      pass normal email validation, must not already be in use, and must not be from a blocked domain.
+      pass normal email validation, must not already be in use by another account, whether confirmed or pending and matched case insensitively, and must not be from a blocked domain.
    :json boolean email_confirmed: Optional.
 Set to ``true`` if your trusted
       backend has already confirmed that the email belongs to the user.
       Defaults to ``false``.